manguluka/MountainClimber/Functionality.md

 Functionality Document
 <Last Updated: 4/20/2017>

+### Sign In Functionality
 Amazon Web Services -- MySQL Database

 Need to explore PHP integration in Java

 User with either have the functionality of signing in or signing up with:
 -  Username
 -  Password
 -  Name